aksommerville/ra3/README.md

 - - - gameboy+snes+nes+atari2600: 2064 games.
 Still a ton.
 - - - 2023-11-26: 1676 remaining
 - [ ] Prepare the Pi.
+- - [ ] Migrate data.
 - - [ ] Ensure keyboards behave sanely.
 - - [ ] Ensure Fast Forward and Screencap are *not* mapped on mom and dad's machine.
 - - [ ] systemd
 - - [ ] Verify poweroff
-- - [ ] Build all the uncontroversial software.
+- - [x] Build all the uncontroversial software.
 - - [ ] Pico-8
 - - [ ] Solarus
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?